Yale University: Faculty

-Before World War II, most elite university faculties counted among their numbers few, if any, Jews, blacks, women, or other minorities; Yale was no exception.
+Before World War II, most elite university faculties counted among their numbers few, if any, Jews, black people, women, or other minorities; Yale was no exception.
 By 1980, this condition had been altered dramatically, as numerous members of those groups held faculty positions.
 Almost all members of the Faculty of Arts and Sciences—and some members of other faculties—teach undergraduate courses, more than 2,000 of which are offered annually.